p2panda/handbook/website/docs/tutorials/tauri.md

 }
 ```

-This is the tauri builder, the code above builds an app which... doesn't do anything... let's already add our `aquadoggo`.
+This is the Tauri builder, the code above builds an app which... doesn't do anything... let's already add our `aquadoggo`.

 ### Launching `aquadoggo`